Boycott threats mount on eve of Interpol election

 His brief tenure as vice-president has not seen anyone inside the agency complain about his behaviour.

-But his nomination is controversial because he was directly involved in instigating politically-motivated "red notices" against Kremlin opponents in his previous role as Moscow's Interpol Bureau chief.
+But his nomination is controversial because he was directly involved in instigating politically-motivated red notices against Kremlin opponents in his previous role as Moscow's Interpol Bureau chief.

 His best known victims were Bill Browder, a British campaigner for sanctions on Russia, and Mikhail Khodorkovsky, a Russian oil tycoon in exile in the UK who campaigns for human rights in Russia.